Category : Training & Workshops

 Roma Performing Arts is proud to present, under the supervision of Trent Sellars, a weekly class for young theatre enthusiasts.
-In this initial term of classes we will be working on a play to be presented at the Dalby Drama Festival on July 14th and 15th, so we ask that all youth involved ensure they (a) have those dates available, and (b) can organise transport with their parents/guardians.
 Please register with Performing Arts as spaces are limited.

 Time: 3.30pm until 5.00pm weekly